-- based on 2021 UK Government Conversion Factors for Company Reporting.
-We have included emissions within the direct management responsibility of the - We measure our gross GHG emissions in tonnes of carbon dioxide equivalent ('tCO2e'). - Statutory carbon reporting disclosures required by the Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013. - 4 Taken from chemical stock data - Average of calculated embedded carbon in solar PV panels based on range of 750-900 tCO2e/kWp
+- 1 We report our GHG emissions following the 2013 UK Government Environmental Reporting Guidance and using the UKWIR Carbon Accounting Workbook v16 based on 2021 UK Government Conversion Factors for Company Reporting.
+We have included emissions within the direct management responsibility of the company.
+This is consistent with our financial reporting boundary with the exception of scope 3 emissions, which are off-balance sheet emissions.
+Significant scope 3 emissions have been quantified for outsourced data support and emissions from the distribution and transmission of grid electricity.
+The data has been externally verified as part of our regulatory reporting requirements.
+All emissions reported relate to emissions in the United Kinadom and offshore area. - We measure our gross GHG emissions in tonnes of carbon dioxide equivalent ('tCO2e'). - 3 Statutory carbon reporting disclosures required by the Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013. - 4 Taken from chemical stock data - Average of calculated embedded carbon in solar PV panels based on range of 750-900 tCO2e/kWp